piotrpolak/conditional-routing-bundle/README.md

     type:     yaml
 ```

+> Symfony will only load a resource loader if you use it for at least one route.
+You can alternatively paste the
+> contents of the above resource file directly in your `app/config/routing.yml`.

-### Implement your own RouteResolver
+### Implement your own route resolver

-Route Resolvers are the components that implement `RouteResolverInterface` and decide which bundles' routing is to be
+**Route resolvers** are the components that implement `RouteResolverInterface` and decide which bundles' routing is to be
 included at the request time.

 A typical Route Resolver component is registered in the container configuration under the